waggle-sensor/summer2022/Tsai/Documentation.md

 [Install]
 WantedBy=multi-user.target
 ```
+4. In the /home/pi directory, input the command `chown -R pi:pi code/` to give the service the permission to write to the ndjson file
-4. `sudo systemctl start mqtt_plugin && sudo systemctl enable mqtt_plugin`
+5. `sudo systemctl start mqtt_plugin && sudo systemctl enable mqtt_plugin`
-5. Check the status of the service: `sudo systemctl status mqtt_plugin`
+6. Check the status of the service: `sudo systemctl status mqtt_plugin`
-6. The logs of the lorawan frames will be updated live in the test-run-logs/data.ndjson file
+7. The logs of the lorawan frames will be updated live in the test-run-logs/data.ndjson file